Kray-G/kilite/docs/spec/statement/expression/null_coalescing.md

-# Logical UNDEF Operator
+# Null Coalescing Operator

 ## Overview

-Logical Undef operator is a shortcut operator and this operator is like Logical OR operator of `||`.
+Null Coalescing operator is a shortcut operator and this operator is like Logical OR operator of `||`.
 When using `||` and LHS is `false`, the RHS will be evaluated.
 Compared to that, whe using `??` and LHS is `null`, the RHS will be evaluated.